 8. Hemp Oil

 Let me add my voice to the chorus singing the praises of hemp oil.
-This is good medicine.
-The hemp plant seems to have co-evolved with humans to be a source of healing.
-Its anti-inflammatory and relaxing properties can be immensely helpful for depression.
-I instruct my patients to find a good-quality liquid tincture of high-CBD hemp oil and start with a dose of around 15 milligrams, increasing from there until they experience the benefit.
+The hemp plant's anti-inflammatory and relaxing properties can be immensely helpful for depression.
+I instruct my patients to find a good-quality liquid tincture of hemp oil and start with a dose of around 15 milligrams, increasing from there until they experience the benefit.
 It can take a few weeks of regular use to experience the full benefit.

 9. St. John's Wort

-I'd be remiss if I didn't bring up St. John's wort (SJW) in a conversation about supplements for depression—it's kind of the original supplement for depression.
-The good news is that it's very effective (with evidence to support that it's just as effective as some antidepressants and often better tolerated).
-My only hesitation around SJW is that I think it should be by prescription rather than over-the-counter.
-It can have dangerous interactions with other medications (such as MAO-I antidepressants), and it can make birth control less effective.
+That said, it can have dangerous interactions with other medications, so it's important to speak to your doctor before giving it a try.
 I'll typically have someone start at 450 milligrams twice a day for a month, then increase to 900 milligrams twice a day.
 With such a potent supplement, I would recommend working with an integrative practitioner to make sure you're using SJW safely.

 I recommend taking 225 to 500 milligrams twice a day for three to six months and then giving your body a break from it.
-It should soothe depression and anxiety, and it can even help you feel less overwhelmed by the stressors of life.
+It may help soothe depression and anxiety, and it even help you feel less overwhelmed by the stressors of life.